wessenstam/ts2019/xtract_aws/xtract_aws.rst

 Move will verify the credentials against all VMs in the migration plan and alert you if any VMs fail to authenticate properly.

-Next, Move will begin the process of automatically installing the Nutanix Guest Tools in each VM added to the plan.
+Next, Move will begin the process of automatically installing the **virtio** drivers in each VM added to the plan.
 This process should take ~2-3 minutes.

 .. figure:: images/16.png